schartrand77/mkw2/README.md

 Unraid (Community Applications)
 1. Ensure the GitHub Action **Publish container image** pushed `ghcr.io/schartrand77/mkw2:latest` (happens on every push to `main` and any `v*` tag).
-2. On Unraid go to `Apps → Settings → Additional Repositories` and add `https://raw.githubusercontent.com/schartrand77/mkw2/main/unraid/templates`.
+2. On Unraid go to `Apps â†’ Settings â†’ Additional Repositories` and add `https://raw.githubusercontent.com/schartrand77/mkw2/main/unraid/templates`.
 The feed exposes the **MakerWorks v2** template inside Community Applications.
 3. When installing, map `/app/storage` to a persistent share such as `/mnt/user/appdata/makerworks/storage`, and pick the external port you want (defaults to 3000).
 4. Point `DATABASE_URL` at any reachable Postgres 15+ instance.
 If you deploy the official `postgres` container on the same host, place both containers on a custom user-defined bridge (e.g. `makerworks_net`) and use `postgresql://postgres:postgres@postgres:5432/makerworks?schema=public`.
 5. Set `BASE_URL` to the public URL (e.g. `https://makerworks.example.com`), set `JWT_SECRET` to a long random value, and define the bootstrap `ADMIN_EMAIL` / `ADMIN_PASSWORD`.
 First launch runs migrations and seeds that admin user automatically.